Prahladind9/backend-v1/Spring/spring-exam/course1/module01/README.md

     2) What is the power of a proxy object and where are the disadvantages?
 20) What are the advantages of Java Config?
 What are the limitations?
 21) What does @Bean annotation do?
+22) What is the default bean id if you only use @Bean?
+How can you override this?